tmooney84/miniHackathon2/README.md

 #  Your Mission.....
 Expand this project to implement these methods interactively

+see master branch  for baseline code to build on

 private static void manageDepartments(Scanner scanner, SessionFactory factory)

         System.out.println("\n1.
 Add Departments");